-Idle The CPU stops executing code, resulting in reduced power consumption.

-All peripherals are running, and all interrupt sources can wake the device.

-Standby All high-frequency clocks are stopped apart from any peripheral or clock that are enabled to run in Standby sleep mode.
+- IdleThe CPU stops executing code, resulting in reduced power consumption.All peripherals are running, and all interrupt sources can wake the device. - Standby All high-frequency clocks are stopped apart from any peripheral or clock that are enabled to run in Standby sleep mode.
 This is enabled by writing the corresponding RUNSTDBY bit to '1'.
 The power consumption is dependent on the enabled functionality.

-A subset of interrupt sources can wake the device $^{(1)}$.

-All high-frequency clocks are stopped, resulting in a power consumption lower than the Power-Down device(1).

-Idle sleep mode.
+A subset of interrupt sources can wake the device(1). - Power- DownAll high-frequency clocks are stopped, resulting in a power consumption lower than the Idle sleep mode.

-A subset of the peripherals are running, and a subset of interrupt sources can wake the
+A subset of the peripherals are running, and a subset of interrupt sources can wake the device(1).